alix-tz/escriptorium-documentation/docs/transcribe.md

 ![image: Screenshot of the 5 activated panels (Transcription panel framed in red, Text panel framed in blue) ](img/transcribe/transcription_text_panels.png "The 4th and the 5th panels are for manually editing the transcription")

 !!!
 Tip
-    If your requires special characters, you can set and use a [virtual keyboard](virtual_keyboard.md).
+    If your transcription project requires using special characters, you can set and use a [virtual keyboard](virtual_keyboard.md).

 ## Editing with the "Transcription" panel